96th Street station (IRT Broadway–Seventh Avenue Line): Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contain circular, cast-iron Doric-style columns spaced every 15 ft, while the platform extensions contain I-beam columns.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The decorative scheme consists of red tile tablets, pink tile bands, a buff cornice, and buff plaques.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor Alfred Boote Company.

 Track layout

 North of 96th Street, there are crossovers between the uptown and downtown pairs of tracks, and between the express tracks.
 The express tracks then descend and turn east under West 104th Street and running northeast under Central Park on their way to the IRT Lenox Avenue Line at West 110th Street.
-The local tracks remain on the upper level to Riverdale, Bronx.
+The local tracks remain on the upper level to the end of the line in Riverdale, Bronx.
 After the express tracks diverge, a center track starts at approximately 100th Street; it is not in regular use.

 Some evidence remains of the 96th Street Improvement of 1907.
 As part of the project, one additional track would have run from 96th Street along the east side of Broadway, branching off the northbound local track and descending to the lower level, with a spur connecting to the Lenox tracks at 100th Street.
 The new northbound track would have then risen and merged with the northbound local track at 102nd Street.
 At 100th Street, a spur would connect to the other tracks.
 Two additional tracks would have been constructed, running along the west side of Broadway from 96th Street to 101st Street.
 The first of these two tracks would have branched off of the southbound local track and run parallel before merging back into that track at 101st Street.
 The second of these two tracks would have diverged from the first additional track on the west side of Broadway, and would run parallel and at the same grade until 98th Street.
 Here, the track would descend to the lower level.
 At 101st Street the track would curve and connect with the southbound track of the Lenox Avenue Line.
 The completed parts of this project include the third northbound track, which was finished by February 1908.